Kurt Bevacqua: 1984 World Series

 The rebuilding process the Padres began in 1980 culminated with a trip to the 1984 World Series.
-It was Bevacqua's only trip to the post-season, and though he'd batted just .200 with one home run and nine RBIs over the regular season, Dick Williams used Bevacqua as his designated hitter in three games of the World Series.
+It was Bevacqua's only trip to the postseason, and though he'd batted just .200 with one home run and nine RBIs over the regular season, Dick Williams used Bevacqua as his designated hitter in three games of the World Series.

 With the Padres trailing the heavily favored Detroit Tigers, 3–2, in game one of the series, Bevacqua hit a double to lead off the seventh inning.
-However, rather than having the tying run in scoring position with the heart of the line-up coming up, Bevacqua was out trying to stretch it into a triple.
+However, rather than having the tying run in scoring position with the heart of the lineup coming up, Bevacqua was thrown out trying to stretch it into a triple.
 The Tigers went on to win the game, 3–2, making something of a goat of Bevacqua.

-Regardless, Williams stuck with Bevacqua for game two of the series, even moving him up from ninth to sixth in the line-up.
+Regardless, Williams stuck with Bevacqua for game two of the series, even moving him up from ninth to sixth in the lineup.
 The Padres were already down, 3–1, to Dan Petry when Bevacqua led off the fourth with a base hit.
 After moving to third on a Garry Templeton single, he came around to score on a ground out by Bobby Brown.
 The score remained 3–2 until the fifth inning, when Bevacqua hit a three-run home run to put the Padres up by the final score of 5–3.

 He batted a team-high .412 and hit a second home run in the fifth and final game of the series.
 Terry Kennedy hit the only Padres home run in the World Series other than Bevacqua's two.
 To this date, the Game 2 win remains the franchise's lone World Series victory.

 Retirement

 When the Padres released Bevacqua during Spring training 1986, he chose to retire rather than try to catch on with another club.
 His performance in the 1984 World Series has provided him with an enduring celebrity status in San Diego, which he has used to benefit St. Madeleine Sophie’s Center’s Haute with Heart charity to benefit programs for adults with developmental disabilities among other charities.

 Bevacqua was also featured on an episode of FOX's King of the Hill.
-In the episode he was a ringer brought in to defeat Strickland Propane's softball team.
+In the episode, he was a ringer brought in to defeat Strickland Propane's softball team.